jkphl/material.is/README.md

 ### Tickets
 This is a very small conference, only around 60 attendees.
 Tickets are available now for $150 (~€140 EUR, £120 GBP).
-[They're limited — so get your's today!](https://ti.to/material-conference/material-2017)
+[Tickets are limited.
+Only $150.
+Get yours today!](https://ti.to/material-conference/material-2017)

 ![Join us for some stimulating conversation — Copyright © 2016 Joschi Kuphal — https://jkphl.is](public/2016/img/around-the-fire.jpg "Join us for some stimulating conversation — Copyright © 2016 Joschi Kuphal — https://jkphl.is")
 > Join us for some stimulating conversation — Copyright © 2016 [Joschi Kuphal](https://jkphl.is)

 ### Travel and accomodation
 It's a little bit too early to think about travel stuff until the Kickstarter succeeds, but we started putting together a [Foursquare list](https://foursquare.com/jkphl/list/material-2016) with lots of recommendations in downtown Reykjavík, including lodging opportunities.
-There are also plenty of nice [AirBnbs](https://www.airbnb.de/s/Reykjavík) around town, so please check them out as well.
+There are also plenty of nice [AirBnbs](https://www.airbnb.com/s/Reykjavík) around town, so please check them out as well.
 We plan to open up some sort of communication platform soon where you can discuss travel and accommodation sharing possibilities with other attendees.
 Stay tuned!

 We know that travelling to Iceland for a conference might sound like an adventure — and it is! — so please bear with us while we try to get some special deals for you.